-We tested their support ticketing system, and received a detailed from Britton (support technician) response within 40 minutes from their customer support.
-Here’s what that looked like:
+We tested their support ticketing system and received a detailed from Britton (support technician) response within 40 minutes from their customer support.
+Here’s what the conversation looked like:

 Customer support agent on MidPhase

-And unlike some other hosts, they do provide phone support with both toll-free and international numbers.
+Unlike some other hosts, they provide phone support with both toll-free and international numbers.

 So far, so good!

 Did we mention MidPhase is cheap?

 A long-term plan with their cheapest shared hosting option comes out to $3.95 per month.